workarea-commerce/workarea/docs/source/articles/seeds.html.md

 ## Re-Seeding

-The seeds included with Core use some random data, so seeding is not idempotent.&nbsp;<sup><a href="#notes" id="note-2-context">[1]</a></sup> However, re-seeding should produce data that is uniform—having the same general “shape”—each time.
+The seeds included with Core use some random data, so seeding is not idempotent.
+However, re-seeding should produce data that is uniform—having the same general “shape”—each time.

 To demonstrate, use Mongoid to query the number of products and the first product in the Boardgamz development database: